Chiang Mai

 On The Road: Checkpoints and IDP driver's license.

-Since 2017 the Thai police have set up daily checkpoints in Chiang Mai, where driver's licenses are checked.
+Since 2017 the Thai police have set up checkpoints in Chiang Mai, where driver's licenses are checked.
 All foreign motorcycle and scooter drivers need to show an International Driving Permit which should include a motorcycle endorsement - just a car driver's licence is not adequate.
 They will also fine you if you don't wear a helmet.

 In many European countries one does not need a motorcycle license for mopeds: small bikes of 50CC.
 However, this is not the case in Thailand, where scooters are more powerful.
 The only scooters for rent in Thailand are 100 to 125CC; there are no 50CC scooters in Thailand at all.
 Therefore, all scooter drivers need a valid Motorcycle license and an International Driving Permit.